-Item Loaders provide a convenient mechanism for populating scraped Items.
-Even though Items can be populated using their own dictionary-like API, Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.
+Item Loaders provide a convenient mechanism for populating scraped items.
+Even though items can be populated directly, Item Loaders provide a much more convenient API for populating them from a scraping process, by automating some common tasks like parsing the raw extracted data before assigning it.

-In other words, Items provide the container of scraped data, while Item Loaders provide the mechanism for populating that container.
+In other words, items provide the container of scraped data, while Item Loaders provide the mechanism for populating that container.